sergiohidalgo818/tfg-utils-and-docs/README.md

   - [PDF file](tuts_and_reports/tutorial-ni.pdf)
   - Language: Spanish

-- Resources: Compilation of useful links, used on the research.
+- Resources: Compilation of useful links and concepts used on the research.
   - [Markdown file](tuts_and_reports/markdown/resources.md)
   - [PDF file](tuts_and_reports/resources.pdf)
   - Language: English